A lot of people don't know the difference between foundation and concealer, and as a result, they end up using the wrong product for their skin type.

 Concealer is a great way to cover up dark circles, blemishes, and other skin imperfections.
 However, it's not meant to be used as a foundation.
 Concealer is applied before the foundation for more coverage.

-Now that we’ve gone over the main differences between foundation vs concealer, hopefully, you feel more confident in your makeup routine.
+Now that we’ve gone over whats the difference between concealer and foundation, hopefully, you feel more confident in your makeup routine.

-If you’re still unsure about which product is right for you, don’t hesitate to reach out to a professional makeup artist.
+If you’re still unsure about difference between concealer and foundation and primer and which product is right for you, don’t hesitate to reach out to a professional makeup artist.
 They can help you figure out what products are best suited for your unique skin type and tone.